felixlopz/hubrise-test-task/content/apps/pixelpoint-bridge/en/getting-started.md

 position: 2
 layout: documentation
 meta:
-  title: Getting Started Guide for the HubRise PixelPoint Web API Bridge
+  title: Getting Started Guide for the HubRise PixelPoint Bridge
   description: Informs users on how to connect and read logs.
 ---